emagombe/service-worker-framework/README.md

   wof.install(["./css/styles.css", "./js/app.js", "./index.html"]);
 ```
-if you would like to make you you application firstly try online requestes then cached files (if the online requestes fail)
+if you would like to make your application first try online requestes then cached files (if the online requestes fail)

 ``` Javascript
   wof = new Webonfire({